Robert Crippen: Awards and honors

 Crippen has earned several awards throughout his career, including the SETP Iven C. Kincheloe Award (1981) and the NASA Exceptional Service Medal (1972).
 In 1981, after the inaugural Space Shuttle flight, he received the Department of Defense Distinguished Service Award, the American Astronautical Society's Flight Achievement Award, the National Geographic Society's Gardiner Greene Hubbard Medal, and the American Legion's Distinguished Service Medal.
 He was awarded the Federal Aviation Administration (FAA)'s Award for Distinguished Service (1982), the Dr. Robert H. Goddard Memorial Trophy and the Harmon Trophy.
 He received the Navy Distinguished Flying Cross (1984) and the Defense Meritorious Service Medal (1984).
 Finally, Crippen received the Golden Plate Award of the American Academy of Achievement (1986).

 He also received NASA Outstanding Leadership Medal, four NASA Space Flight Medals, and three NASA Distinguished Service Medals.
 In 1996, Crippen became the tenth individual to receive the Rotary National Award for Space Achievement's National Space Trophy.
 He was inducted into the International Space Hall of Fame in 1991 and the U.S. Astronaut Hall of Fame in 2001.
 On April 6, 2006, he received the Congressional Space Medal of Honor, the highest award for spaceflight achievement.

 On November 18, 2015, at the National Business Aviation Association convention in Las Vegas, Crippen was announced as a 2016 Inductee into the National Aviation Hall of Fame.

+On December 15, 2023, Crippen received the Wright Brothers Memorial Trophy from the National Aeronautic Association in Washington, D.C. for his devotion to public service and the advancement of American aerospace; his achievements as an aviator, astronaut, and leader; and his selfless dedication to the future of humankind.